hku-systems/SOTER/README.md

 Completed successfully !!!
 ```

-If you see the the above logs (the "**Time consuming**" is normal to fluctuate within -5 ~ +5 ms owing to the nature of inference), the artifact runs perfectly.
+If you see the the above logs (the "**Time consuming**" is normal to fluctuate
+within -5 ~ +5 ms owing to the nature of inference tasks), the artifact runs
+perfectly.

-### Experiment X: SOTER's fingerprint pattern and fixed fingerprint (baseline) pattern
+### Experiment X: The pattern between SOTER's fingerprint protocol and fixed fingerprint (baseline)

 This experiment runs two VGG inference programs (i.e., one for SOTER's
 fingerprint protocol, one for a fixed fingerprint protocol as a